Preisach model of hysteresis: Vector Preisach model

 The vector Preisach model is constructed as the linear superposition of scalar models.
 For considering the uniaxial anisotropy of the material, Everett functions are expanded by Fourier coefficients.
 In this case, the measured and simulated curves are in a very good agreement.

 Another approach uses different relay hysteron, closed surfaces defined on the 3D input space.
 In general spherical hysteron is used for vector hysteresis in 3D, and circular hysteron is used for vector hysteresis in 2D.

-Computer implementation of Preisach model

-The Preisach model has been implemented in Python and Matlab.

 Applications

 The Preisach model has been applied to model hysteresis in a wide variety of fields, including to study irreversible changes in soil hydraulic conductivity as a result of saline and sodic conditions, the modeling of soil water retention and the effect of stress and strains on soil and rock structures.